alanrogers/legofit/src/README.md

 integration to integrate across the uncertainty in Gaussian parameters.
 Although the package still supports Gaussian parameters, I don't recommend them, for reasons discussed below.
-The Gaussian variable "x" defined will be ignored in what follows.
+The Gaussian variable "x" just defined will be ignored in what follows.

 Our measure of population size is twice the effective size of the population, and we define two such variables: